joshmeranda/undo/undos/README.md

 Explicit names can be more tricky, but the most simple in positional arguments.
 Many positional arguments are going to consist of the identifier and nothing else.
 For example, the argument pattern `<SRC>` describes a positional argument whose identifier is `SRC`.
 Non-positional arguments are slightly more complex.
-If the argument is a flag and does not expect to receive any arguments, right after the argument names wrap the identifier in `[...]` (ex.
+If the argument is a flag and does not expect to receive any arguments, right after the argument names wrap the identifier in `[...]` (eg `[--verbose [VERBOSE]]`).
-`[--verbose [VERBOSE]]`).
 Most often flags will be used with implicit identifiers.
 Arguments expecting a value are very similar but the name is only wrapped in `[...]` if the argument is able to take 0 values as well, but will always have an `=` before the actual name.
 For example, an argument which can either take 1 or 0 values with an explicit name